RIP Sir Ivor Richardson

 “His work as an appellate judge for nearly three decades touched all areas of law and provided leading cases which remain authoritative today.
 In addition, his collegial approach to judging and his interest in better judicial administration meant that he has had a unique influence upon the operation of the courts.” …

 Attorney-General Christopher Finlayson, QC, also paid tribute to Richardson on behalf of the Government.
-“It is hard to think of anyone has made a more substantive contribution to the law and policy,” Finlayson said.
+“It is hard to think of anyone who has made a more substantive contribution to the law and social policy,” Finlayson said.
 “His was a career marked by excellence in everything he did.”

 “Sir Ivor Richardson was unfailingly courteous and pleasant to appear before.
 But if you weren’t on top of your material, his questions would destroy your case very quickly.”

 It says much about Sir Ivor that he was appointed to the Court of Appeal the same year as he was appointed to the High Court.
-He was made a member of the in 1978.
+He was made a member of the Privy Council in 1978.
 A huge loss to the legal profession, but especially to his family and friends.